Welcome to Volume 8 of Executed to Suppress His Message.

 Parallel 9

 The members of Christ’s Church are bombarded by preachers who claim that Christians are saved by learning matters of knowledge (doctrine).
-Yet Jesus said in John 17:3, “This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.”
+While Jesus said in John 17:3, “This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.”

 Parallel 10

-Christians who choose to follow self-appointed preachers rather than Jesus Christ, will lose out on eternal life: “He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him.”
+Christians that choose to follow self-appointed preachers rather than Jesus Christ, will lose out on eternal life: “He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him.”
 (John 3:36).

-The first created man and woman lost access to eternal life because they chose to obtain their spiritual information from sources other than Jesus Christ.
+The first man and woman lost access to eternal life because they chose to obtain their spiritual information from sources other than Jesus Christ.

 ~~~~